themintchoco/tp/docs/DeveloperGuide.md

     - 2a1.
 Tutorly displays an error message: “Student record not found.”
     - Use case ends.

-- 3a.
-The record cannot be deleted because it is actively in use.
-    - 3b1.
-Tutorly displays an error message: “Record cannot be deleted as it is actively in use.”
-    - Use case ends.

 ---

 **Use case: Mark attendance for a tutoring session**